ibm-cloud-docs/databases-for-elasticsearch/ilm-tutorial.md

 ## Next Steps

-ILM is very feature-rich and in this tutorial we have only explored the basics of it.
-We encourage you to read more about ILM on the Elastic website and think about how it can help you manage your data in an efficient way.
+ILM is very feature-rich and in this tutorial you have only explored the basics of it.
+Learn more about ILM on the Elastic website and think about how it can help you manage your data in an efficient way.